It may feel like it rains a lot in the UK, but did you know that our capital city gets less rain each year than Rome

-The Teddington Target Flow (TTF) was maintained at 800 Ml/d during May.
+The Teddington Target Flow (TTF) was maintained at 800 Ml/d during June.
 The TTF is the minimum River Thames flow over the Teddington weir that is required to balance environmental, navigational and water supply needs.
-The TTF depends on the time of year and our reservoir storage, and is always agreed with the Environment Agency.
+The TTF depends on the time of year and our reservoir storage and is always agreed with the Environment Agency.

 We store water in large, open raw water reservoirs before we pump it to our world-class treatment plants, ready for cleaning.